AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/create-templates.md

 ## Access a company template

-Like with templates that are provided by Adobe, you can access templates that people in your organization have created.
+Like with templates that are provided by Adobe, you can access templates that administrators in your organization have created.

 For information about how to access a company template, see [Access and run a template](/help/analysis-workspace/templates/use-templates.md#access-and-run-a-template) in [Use templates](/help/analysis-workspace/templates/use-templates.md).